-Rusty Halo Productions Inc. is an Canadian-owned film production company located in Sualt Ste.
+Rusty Halo Productions Inc. is an Canadian-owned film production company located in Sault Ste.
 Marie/Toronto, Ontario.
 Rusty Halo Productions is committed to bringing the stories of misfit characters to the world, and aims to establish itself as an innovative leader of independent films.

 Rusty Halo Productions principal Rebeka Herron has produced award winning content that has been to festivals across the globe.
-Current projects on the company’s slate include “Armchair Traveller”, a comedic feature film, “Last Year’s Leaves”, a contemporary drama and “Saltbox”, a coming of age story.
+Current projects on the company’s slate include “Armchair Traveller”, a comedic feature film, “The Cabin”, a contemporary drama and “Saltbox”, a coming of age story.

 Origin of Rusty Halo